IUDataStructuresCourse/average-rainfall/README.md

 2. Code Editor: IntelliJ IDEA
     1. Follow the instructions on the course web page for installing IntelliJ IDEA.
-    2. Create a new project using the check out from version control option (Git) .
+    2. Create a new project using the 'check out from version control' option (Git) .
     3. Create a new Java class using the menu sequence File=>New=>Class.
       Name the class `Rainfall` and click on the option to create a `main` method.